Child protective services: Notable lawsuits

-In 2018 Rafaelina Duval obtained a jury verdict against Los Angeles County (California) and two of its social workers for an unwarranted seizure of her child.
+In 2018, Rafaelina Duval obtained a jury verdict against Los Angeles County, California and two of its social workers for an unwarranted seizure of her child.
 The board of supervisors approved a $6 million payout for Duval, who said her 15-month-old baby was seized by county social workers against her rights.
 Her son, Ryan, was taken on November 3, 2009, after social workers Kimberly Rogers and Susan Pender accused Duval of general neglect and intentionally starving the boy, according to a statement issued by Duval's attorney, Shawn McMillan, following the jury verdict.
 "The law is very clear and the social workers get training on this, you cannot seize a child from its parents unless there's an emergency," McMillan said.

 In 2019, with the assistance of attorney McMillan, Rachel Bruno obtained an award against social services and Children's Hospital of Orange County (CHOC) after they took her 20-month-old son and ran unauthorized medical tests on him and injected him with a dozen vaccinations at the same time.

-California

-In April 2013, Child Protective Services in Sacramento sent in police to forcibly remove a five-month-old baby from the care of parents.

-Alex and Anna Nikolayev took their baby Sammy out of Sutter Memorial Hospital and sought a second opinion at Kaiser Permanente, a competing hospital, for Sammy's flu-like symptoms.
-Police arrived at Kaiser and questioned the couple and doctors.
-Once Sammy had been fully cleared to leave the hospital, the couple went home, but the following day police arrived and took Sammy.
-On June 25, 2013, the case against the family was dismissed and the family filed a lawsuit against CPS and the Sacramento Police Department.

-In Stockton, California, two children were taken away from Vuk and Verica Nastić in June 2010 after the children's naked photos were found on the father's computer.
-Such photos are common in Serbian culture.
-Furthermore, parents claim that their ethnic and religious rights have been violated—children are not permitted to speak Serbian, nor to meet with their parents for orthodox Christmas.
-They could only meet their mother once a week.
-Children have suffered psychological trauma due to their separation from parents.
-A polygraph test showed that the father did not abuse the children.
-The trial was set for January 26.
-Psychologists from Serbia stated that a few hours of conversation with children are enough to see whether they have been abused.
-The children were taken from their family 7 months ago.
-The FBI started an investigation against the CPS.
-The children were reunited with their parents in February 2011.